scraper-sky/Mystic-Match-Card-Game/README.md

 10. You win if the other player has no cards left or they reach 26 cards

 ## Features
-You are playing against a (mostly) brainless AI here, though future updates to this game will allow for multiplayer and more advanced/strategic AI models
+You are playing against a (mostly) brainless AI here, though future updates to this game will allow for multiplayer and more advanced AI models with developed strategies